 No matter their shape or style, windows that are positioned near your ceiling can be hard to put window treatments on.
 Normally, the tops of the windows are out of arm’s reach, and breaking out a stepladder every day becomes a hassle.
 That means that homeowners in Houston with taller windows might want to go with a window treatment that you can either keep in a single position, or open and close from far away.
 It would be a bonus if that window treatment could also effectively block sunlight from coming through.

-The Sunburst recommendationfor tall & high ceiling windows: Automated shades or plantation shutters.
+The Sunburst recommendationfor tall & high ceiling windows: Motorized shades or plantation shutters.
 Automated shades can open or shut with the quick push of a button, eliminating any hassle whatsoever.
-On the other hand, with plantation shutters several homeowners opt to position the louvers in a single ideal position, and seldom, if ever move them from that spot.
+On the other hand, with plantation shutters several homeowners opt to tilt the louvers to a single ideal position, and seldom, if ever move them from that spot.
 Both window treatments address the biggest problem of tall windows!

 Eyebrow windows are the curved windows almost always positioned above other, usually rectangular windows.
 As a result of their location and unique shape, eyebrow windows face some challenges that no other windows do when it comes to finding your perfect window treatment.

 The Sunburst recommendation for eyebrow windows: Plantation shutters.
-Basically any other window treatment has serious disadvantages when combined with eyebrow windows.
-Drapes, blinds, and shades hide the unique shape and a long window treatment may cover the empty space between the eyebrow window and the square window under it.
-Since shutters are custom-manufactured to perfectly fit in the frame of your window, they’re far and away the best option for this unique window shape.
+Basically any other window treatment has serious disadvantages when put on eyebrow windows.
+Drapes, blinds, and shades obscure the unique shape and a long window treatment may cover the empty space between the eyebrow window and the square window under it.
+Since shutters are able to be custom-manufactured to perfectly fit in the frame of your window, they’re far and away the best option for this unique window shape.

 Casement windows aren’t like the majority of windows.
 Casements have a hinge on a side, and open and shut by swinging in and out, usually by a lever or crank.
 Since they have a unique operating mechanism, casements need an unobtrusive window treatment that can still give you privacy and stylish looks.
 So which window treatment is best for casement windows in Houston?